 Apart from editing plain text documents, here are some of the software programs that I've used: Photoshop, Adobe Acrobat, InDesign, Quark, FileMaker, and PowerPoint.
 Whatever you want in terms of text editing and manipulation of the final product can be accomplished with ease.
 Of course, it will cost you.

-Following a link from Instapundit, I came across Rich Sloan's advocacy for a business in every home outlined in ten salient points.
+Following a link from Instapundit, we came across Rich Sloan's advocacy for a business in every home outlined in ten salient points.

-It took a little bit of mulling before I decided to do what I do best: copy editing.
+It took a little bit of mulling before we decided to do what we do best: proofreading and copy editing.

-The name of my business: iEdit.
-Not terribly original, but that's what I do.
-I edit texts.
+The name of our business: iEdit.
+Not terribly original, but that's what we do.
+We edit texts.
 Any kind of text, any length.

-I have 8 years of experience as a copy editor, and 14 years as an English teacher—college composition, grammar, and literature.
-In addition, I have a background in OT Hebrew, NT Greek, Latin, Spanish, French.
-Thus, I can read and edit text that contains any of these languages.
-In editing, I look at diction, grammar, syntax, and internal logic and make changes without altering the sense of the text.
+We have 14 years of experience as a proofreader and copy editor, and many years as an English teacher—college composition, grammar, and literature.
+In addition, we have a background in OT Hebrew, NT Greek, Latin, Spanish, French.
+Thus, we can read and edit text that contains any of these languages.
+In editing, we make changes without altering the sense of the text.

-So, if you have a manuscript, scholarly or otherwise, a magazine or journal, or even a paper that you want spiffed up before submitting, contact me.
-Send me either hard copy or a text file, and I'll return your material to you in a mutually agreeable format.
+So, if you have a manuscript, scholarly or otherwise, a magazine or journal, or even a paper that you want spiffed up before submitting, contact us.
+Send us a either Word/Adobe Acrobat /Pages/other text file or hard copy.
+We will return your proofread/edited material to you in a mutually agreeable format.